 What does sartorius mean?

 From its origin, sartorius sweeps down and across the front of the thigh to get to its insertion.
 It inserts on the pes anserine or pes anserinus.
 This is the area just below the knee on the inside and below the joint line.
-One should not assume that if for some reason you have some inner knee pain, that this muscle is the one responsible for it.
-It could be, but don’t assume that based on it’s location.
+One should not assume, if for some reason you have some inner knee pain, that this muscle is the one responsible for it.
+It could be, but don’t assume that based on its location.

 What actions does sartorius do?

-Because this muscle effects two joints and causes multiple actions, it is a difficult one to stretch.
+Because this muscle affects two joints and causes multiple actions, it is a difficult one to stretch.